apalache-mc/apalache/docs/src/adr/020adr-arenas.md

 ### 3.3.
 Optimization 2: sharing membership in a powerset

-Consider the TLA+ operator that construct the powerset of `S`, that is, the set of all subsets of `S`:
+Consider the TLA+ operator that constructs the powerset of `S`, that is, the set of all subsets of `S`:

 ```tla